grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 interpreter; memory is tiered; cheat, if you can; and measure, measure, measure.

 A couple closing thoughts.
-Everything related to `SortedContainers`_ is under an open-source `Apache2 license`_.
+Everything related to `Sorted Containers`_ is under an open-source `Apache2 license`_.
 Contributors are very welcome.
 We’ve started to create a little community around sorted collections.